 Or, better yet, you might help them realize that a lot more goes into doing it themselves and they still might not do a great job.
 At the moment you help them realize that you’ve got them on your site and can offer a free quote for service!

-This example is the essence of content strategy and content marketing for landscaping companies (and really the internet in general).
+This example is the essence of content strategy and content marketing for landscaping companies (and really the internet marketing in general).

 Our SEO Services: Websites That Increase Traffic & Conversions